pypa/setuptools-scm/README.txt

         ...,
     )

-The requirement usage doesn't yet support cachefile.
+The requirement uses the setup argument cache_hg_version_to instead of cachefile.